mdn/content/files/en-us/web/javascript/javascript_technologies_overview/index.md

 ## JavaScript, the core language (ECMAScript)

 The core language of JavaScript is standardized by the ECMA TC39 committee as a language named [ECMAScript](/en-US/docs/Web/JavaScript/Language_Resources).
+ECMAScript and JavaScript are often used interchangeably today, but "ECMAScript" is the term for the language standard.

-This core language is also used in non-browser environments, for example in [node.js](https://nodejs.org).
+This core language is also used in non-browser environments, for example in [Node.js](https://nodejs.org).

 ### What falls under the ECMAScript scope?